-Major cities usually have unique neighborhoods or parts of town that locals know by a different name.
+Major cities usually have unique neighborhoods or parts of town that locals know by a different names.
 For example, people who live in and around New York City use terms like NoMad, FiDi, NoLita, downtown, and uptown to refer to different areas of the city.

 This can be confusing to tourists; they may find that they need a neighborhood guide to navigate around the city.
 In this article, we’ll break down two specific areas that are often used by New Yorkers: uptown and downtown.